sofathitesh/doconce/doc/demos/tutorial/tutorial.rst

 the ``.gwiki`` file be replaced by a URL where the figure is available.
 There are instructions in the file for doing this.
 Usually, one performs this substitution automatically (see next section).

-From the MediaWiki format one can go to other formats with aid of `mwlib <http://pediapress.com/code/>`_.
-This means that one can easily use Doconce to write `Wikibooks <http://en.wikibooks.org>`_ and publish these in PDF and MediaWiki format.
-At the same time, the book can also be published as a standard LaTeX book or a Sphinx web document.

 Tweaking the Doconce Output
 ---------------------------